stefanoslig/blog/_posts/ngrx-signals-store.md

 );
 ```

 Let's explore what happens internally when we call the `signalStore` function.
 The first thing that happens is that an `injectable service` will be created.
-This service is what the signalStore function returns back.
-Depending on the configuation we have provided, Angular will provide the service in the root injector making it available throughout the application (global state) or we will have to provide it in a specific component (local state).
+This service is what the `signalStore` function returns.
+Depending on the configuration we have provided, Angular will provide the service in the root injector making it available throughout the application (global state) or we will need to provide it in a specific component (local state).

 ![ngrx signals store injectable](/assets/blog/ngrx-signals-store/signal-store-injectable.png)

-In the constructor of the created class, the store features we have provided will be start executed one by one in the order we have provided them.
-The order of the features depends on the functionality you want to be provided from the previous feature to the next one.
-For example, if you want to use a method you have declared in the `withMethods` feature in the `withHooks` method, you need to add `withMethods` first in the order.
+In the constructor of the created class, the `store features` we have provided will start executing one by one in the specified order.
+The sequence of features depends on the functionality you desire, progressing from the previous feature to the next.
+For instance, if you wish to utilize a method declared in the `withMethods` feature within the `withHooks` method, you must include `withMethods` first in the order.

 ![ngrx signals store features execution](/assets/blog/ngrx-signals-store/features-execution-2.png)

-There are 4 core features provided to us from NgRx.
+There are 5 core features provided to us from NgRx.
 Let's explore what each one of them does:

 ### withState